 Whether it is your driveway, patio, or set of stairs, sinking concrete is a very serious matter.
 Not only is it an unsightly tripping hazard, but concrete surfaces that have settled may seriously compromise the structural integrity of your home.
 Concrete that is not level leads to water drainage issues, which may, in turn, lead to foundation issues for your home.
 Foundation problems are a common area of concern in the Houston area, and in today’s blog, we’ll review a few warning signs of a sinking foundation and common repair methods.

 Tilted Concrete Solutions is Houston’s leading concrete leveling company, and if you have uneven concrete surfaces on your property, we can help you remedy them before they turn into larger, more serious foundation problems.
-Call us at 281-305-0274 today to request a free estimate.
+Call us today to request a free estimate.

 Signs of Foundation Trouble

 Because it occurs so slowly over time, a sinking foundation often goes unnoticed until it has affected the structural integrity of a home if left unrepaired.
 There are several warning signs that your home’s foundation is settling, including: